fp-cybrilla/fp-cybrilla.github.io/content/mf-transactions/demat_orders.md

    3. If you are placing a purchase order in an existing folio, and the folio has a demat id set, then the MF units will be delivered in the demat account along with a folio.

 **Consents for  orders**
-   1. You need to collect 2FA\consent for the orders on email or phone or both that are associated with the folio number.
+   1. As per SEBI, in case of demat orders, process of consent collection is followed as per the norms of depositories.
+Refer [16.5.1.4, SEBI circular for details](https://www.sebi.gov.in/legal/master-circulars/may-2023/master-circular-for-mutual-funds_71438.html)
-   2. As per industry norms, consent can be collected via an OTP or esign.
+   2. As per current industry norms, consent can be collected via an OTP or esign.
 FP supports consent for orders via OTP currently.
+   3. You need to collect 2FA\consent for the orders on email or phone or both that are associated with the folio number.

 Note on consents for MF redemptions: